vtfk/azf-archive/README.md

 	"employee": {
-    "upn": "per.son@company.no", // Employee userPrincipalName from azure ad "manager": "herr.sjef@company.no", // Registered manager in azure ad "enterpriseNumber": "123456", // NOTE: Can be null if requireAccessGroups is false "enterpriseName": "Seksjon for surr og tull", // NOTE: Can be null if requireAccessGroups is false "accessGroups": {
+    "upn": "per.son@company.no", // Employee userPrincipalName from azure ad "manager": "herr.sjef@company.no", // Registered manager in azure ad "enterpriseNumber": "123456", // NOTE: Can be null if allowNullValues is false "enterpriseName": "Seksjon for surr og tull", // NOTE: Can be null if allowNullValues is false "accessGroups": {
-			"personal": "Personal surr og tull", // NOTE: Can be null if requireAccessGroups is false "lonn": "Lønn surr og tull" // NOTE: Can be null if requireAccessGroups is false },
+			"personal": "Personal surr og tull", // NOTE: Can be null if allowNullValues is false "lonn": "Lønn surr og tull" // NOTE: Can be null if allowNullValues is false },
 		"recno": 12345, // Recno of employeeProject
 		"projectNumber": "23-12" // ProjectNumber of employeeProject